 The Module meets commercial-grade specifications for power, temperature, reliability, shock, and vibrations, and includes chip packaging to meet the physical security requirements at Physical Security Level 3.
+In addition, it meets EMI/EMC Security Level 3.

 The FIPS 140-2 conformance testing was performed on the following configurations of the Nuvoton NPCT7xx TPM 2.0: